Psalm 19:1–14 |

 This psalm is written to the Piel participle of nâtsach (ח ַצ ָנ) [pronounced naw-TZAHKH], a word which means pre-eminent, enduring.
 It refers to a person in a supervisory position (1Chron.
 23:4 2Chron.
 2:2, 18 34:13).
 Often, this position is related to music (1Chron.
 15:21 Psalm 4:inscription 5:inscription 6:inscription etc.).
 This is why we have such varied renderings as overseer (Young), the music leader (CEV), choir director (NASB, NLT), choirmaster (Owens), leader (NRSV, NEB, NAB) and chief musician (Rotherham).
 In the psalms, this is reasonably rendered as the director [of music].
 Strong’s #5329 BDB #663.
 The particular inscription is found at the beginning of no fewer than 53 psalms.
 My thinking is that this was a title, not unlike the director of public arts; and that he was the receptor for the bulk of the psalms perhaps over a particular time period.
 It would be reasonable to suppose that he may have written the music to accompany the psalm.
 He certainly was the person who did the arranging of the music and the performing of the psalm.

-This is followed by the masculine singular noun mizemôwr (רמז ̣מ) [pronounced mizê-MOHR], which means melody, song, poem, psalm.
+This is followed by the masculine singular noun mizemôwr (רמז ̣מ) [pronounced mizê-MOHR], which means melody, song, poem, psalm.
 For a long time, I had assumed that there was one word for psalm; however, there are three; this is one of them which is found a little less than a third of the time.
 Strong’s #4210 BDB #274.

 Generally speaking, the lâmed prefixed preposition means to or for and it is the same preposition as found prior to nâtsach above.
 The only difference is the intervening word mizemôwr.
 In the psalm inscriptions, the lâmed preposition appears to mean of, belonging to, by.
 Quite simply put, the same preposition is used in two fairly different ways in the same inscription.
 This makes David the author.
 However, we have no idea as to when he composed this psalm.
 There is no internal or external evidence or mention of any particular incident which would help us to place this psalm into a particular time frame.

 Barnes: If a conjecture may be allowed, it would seem not improbably that it was composed in those calm periods of his history when he led a shepherd-life; when he had abundant time to contemplate the movements of the heavenly bodies by day and by night, and to meditate on them in contrast with the higher truths which God had made known in his law.
-Footnote

 God’s Creation Declares His Glory

-and work of His hands make known the atmosphere.
+The heavens are recounting a glory of God and work of His hands make known the atmosphere. |

-Psalm
+Psalm 19:1 |

-and the [earth’s] atmosphere declares the works of His hands.
+The heavens [continually] recount the glory of God and the [earth’s] atmosphere declares the works of His hands. |

-The heavens themselves declare to us the glory of God
+The heavens themselves declare to us the glory of God and the earth’s atmosphere makes clear to us His handiwork. |

 The heavens is actually a metonym for all that is in the heavens—the stars, the sun and the moon—these things reveal God’s incredible glory.
 The verb used is the Piel participle of çâphar (ר ַפ ָס) [pronounced saw-FAHR], which means, in the Piel, to recount, to enumerate, to tell with praise, to celebrate, to recall, to declare, to narrate (Ex.
 9:16 Judges 6:13 Job 15:17).
 Recount is a good Piel rendering, as it means to tell or declare something from memory, to declare the facts or particulars of, to tell in a specific order.
 Strong’s #5608 BDB #707.
 This is exactly the correct verb to be used here.
 When we look at the heavens, they do not simply tell us of God’s glory; they recount from memory, the tell in a specific order, they declare the facts and particulars of.

 Barnes: The idea is, that these convey e the mind a true impression of the greatness and majesty of God.
 The reference here is to these heavens as they appear to the naked eye, and as they are observed by all men.
 It may be added that the impression is far more solemn and grand when we take into the estimate the disclosures of the modern astronomy, ans when we look at the heavens, not merely by the naked eye, but through the revelations of the telescope.
-Footnote

 The Bible always presents the beauty and complexity of nature as a visible proof of God’s glory.
 Nowhere in Scripture is nature ever viewed for its own beauty alone apart from God.
-Footnote O Jehovah, our Lord, how majestic is Your name in all the earth; Who has placed Your splendor above the heavens (Psalm 8:1).
+O Jehovah, our Lord, how majestic is Your name in all the earth; Who has placed Your splendor above the heavens (Psalm 8:1).

 Unknown to the psalmist, when we look into the sky, it is like looking into the past.
 Because of the speed of light and the distance of the stars, we are viewing these stars as they were perhaps a million years ago.
 We see almost a history which we cannot yet fully appreciate, of God’s creation.
 One of the theories—and I do not know whether I subscribe to it or not—is that the constellations, when taken in order, give the story of the gospel (I first heard this as The Gospel of the Stars by Duane Spencer).
 In any case, it is the perfect verb to use with what the heavens.